Yelm Prairie Line Trail

 Altom M. Maglio, Attorney

 Altom (“Al” and “Tom” combined – the names of his grandfathers) Maglio represents individuals across the United States in complex civil litigation.
-Mr. Maglio founded Maglio Christopher & Toale, P.A. in 1999 to represent people and not corporations or big government.
+Mr. Maglio founded mctlaw in 1999 to represent people and not corporations or big government.
 Today Mr. Maglio serves as the managing partner of the Firm, which actively represents clients involved in complex litigation in all 50 states and all U.S. territories.
-Altom is President-elect of the United States Court of Federal Claims Bar Association and has been actively involved in the bar of the Court of Federal Claims for many years.
+Altom is the President-elect of the United States Court of Federal Claims Bar Association and has been actively involved in the bar of the Court of Federal Claims for many years.

 Find Out Now if You Have a